 Towards the end of 1985 a plan to group ILR stations together and BBC local stations together meant a change in the FM frequency on the 19th November 1986.
 Southern Sound made the big move from 103.4 to 103.5 FM!
 Later an extra transmitter to serve Lewes, Newhaven and Seaford opened on 96.9 FM in 1987.

 New saxophone versions of the news theme together with a new package were used from 1987 until 5th February 1989.
 You can hear all of these on the audio page here.
 Then it was the launch of Southern Sound FM - Classic Hits.
 A new more powerful FM transmitter based in Heathfield was used alongside the existing transmitters.
 This gave better coverage of North Sussex and also served the Eastbourne area.
 Another service for Hastings also began broadcasting on 97.5 FM, which later changed to 102 FM.
 A new David Arnold/TM Century jingle package was used with UK singers.
 There were new studios in Eastbourne so the Brighton and Eastbourne services ran different programmes during the day.
 The Eastbourne studios closed down a few years later.

 Sometime after the launch of Classic Hits, Southern Sound and Ocean Sound joined to form the Southern Radio Group.
 The jingles were re-sung for Ocean Sound with US singers and the Southern ones were re-sung too.

 In 1992 Southern Sound and Ocean Sound became Southern FM and Ocean FM.
-A joint package of Jam jingles (mainly from a country package) were used at this time until 1994.
+A joint package of Jam jingles were used at this time until 1994.
 Most of those jingles were originally used on KSON, a country station in the US.